How Amy Schumer Learned to Be Woke from Gabrielle Union

 Amy Schumer will be the first to admit that she wasn’t always woke.
 At SheKnows Media’s BlogHer18 Creators Summit on Wednesday, the 37-year-old comedian recalled her ignorance when it came to social issues, and how, thanks to a conversation with her friend and actor Gabrielle Union, she’s learned to become more socially aware.

-Schumer, who introduced the conference’s Voices of the Year, an honor recognizing influential women in media and business, began her speech by thanking Union, a BlogHer18 keynote speaker, for helping her become a more woke person and never criticizing her for her lack of social awareness.
+Schumer, who introduced the conference’s Voices of the Year, an honor recognizing influential women in media and business, began her speech by thanking Union, a BlogHer18 #WinningWomen keynote speaker who spoke to SheKnows Media’s CEO Samantha Skey moments before, for helping her become a more woke person and never criticizing her for her lack of social awareness.
 Schumer recommended audience members to treat their non-woke friends with the same kindness and patiently tell them how they could be more inclusive, rather than lashing out at them.

 “I really appreciate everything that Gabrielle said.
 She’s so smart,” Schumer said.
 “Something that I really appreciate about her, something that I learned from her is, rather than getting angry at people who aren’t woke yet, be patient with them and gently show them and give them the information instead of just lashing out.”